SzySteve/mixd/README.md

 ### ToDo:
 - [ ] Better development setup instructions
-- [ ] Make tagging page submit a form
 - [ ] Seed a bunch of tags, and populate the tag page with those
 - [ ] Adjust suggest tags to provide betterer results
 - [ ] Rename views/templates ot make some more sense
 - [ ] Optimize API calls to spotify
+- [ ] Better url routing/success page for submissions.